-- (1) the local administrative district judge in each county, or the person designated by the judge, shall perform the action required by Subsection (a) with respect to all rules and forms adopted by the judges of the district courts trying felony cases in the county; and - (2) the local administrative statutory county court judge in each county, or the person designated by the judge, shall perform the action required by Subsection (a) with respect to all rules and forms adopted by the judges of the county courts and statutory county courts trying misdemeanor cases in the county.

-- (c) If the judges of two or more levels of courts described by Subsection (b) adopt the same formal and informal rules and forms, the local administrative judge serving the courts having jurisdiction over offenses with the highest classification of punishment, or the person designated by the judge, shall perform the action required by Subsection (a). - (d) The chair of the juvenile board in each county, or the person designated by the chair, shall perform the action required by Subsection (a) with respect to all rules and forms adopted by the juvenile board. - (e) In each county, the county auditor, or the person designated by the commissioners court if the county does not have a county auditor, shall prepare and send to the commission in the form and manner prescribed by the commission and on a monthly, quarterly, or annual basis, with respect to legal services provided in the county to indigent defendants during each fiscal year, information showing the total amount expended by the county to provide indigent defense services and an analysis of the amount expended by the county: - (1) in each district, county, statutory county, and appellate court; - (2) in cases for which a private attorney is appointed for an indigent defendant: - (3) in cases for which a public defender is appointed for an indigent defendant; - (4) in cases for which counsel is appointed for an indigent juvenile under Section 51.10(f), Family Code; and - (5) for investigation expenses, expert witness expenses, or other litigation expenses. - (f) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.
+- (1) the local administrative district judge in each county, or the person designated by the judge, shall perform the action required by Subsection (a) with respect to all rules and forms adopted by the judges of the district courts trying felony cases in the county; and - (2) the local administrative statutory county court judge in each county, or the person designated by the judge, shall perform the action required by Subsection (a) with respect to all rules and forms adopted by the judges of the county courts and statutory county courts trying misdemeanor cases in the county. - (c) If the judges of two or more levels of courts described by Subsection (b) adopt the same formal and informal rules and forms, the local administrative judge serving the courts having jurisdiction over offenses with the highest classification of punishment, or the person designated by the judge, shall perform the action required by Subsection (a). - (d) The chair of the juvenile board in each county, or the person designated by the chair, shall perform the action required by Subsection (a) with respect to all rules and forms adopted by the juvenile board. - (e) In each county, the county auditor, or the person designated by the commissioners court if the county does not have a county auditor, shall prepare and send to the commission in the form and manner prescribed by the commission and on a monthly, quarterly, or annual basis, with respect to legal services provided in the county to indigent defendants during each fiscal year, information showing the total amount expended by the county to provide indigent defense services and an analysis of the amount expended by the county: - (1) in each district, county, statutory county, and appellate court; - (2) in cases for which a private attorney is appointed for an indigent defendant; - (3) in cases for which a public defender is appointed for an indigent defendant;

+- (4) in cases for which counsel is appointed for an indigent juvenile under Section 51.10(f), Family Code; and - (5) for investigation expenses, expert witness expenses, or other litigation expenses. - (f) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.

 Sec.
 79.037.
-TECHNICAL SUPPORT; GRANTS.
+TECHNICAL SUPPORT; GRANTS. (a) The commission shall:

-- (a) The commission shall: - (1) provide technical support to: - (A) assist counties in improving their indigent defense systems; and - (B) promote compliance by counties with the requirements of state law relating to indigent defense: - (2) to assist a county in providing indigent defense services in the county, distribute in the form of grants any funds appropriated for the purposes of this section to one or more of the following entities:

-(A) the county;

-- (B) a law school's legal clinic or program that provides indigent defense services in the county; and - (C) a regional public defender that meets the requirements of Subsection(e) and provides indigent defense services in the county; and - (3) monitor each entity that receives a grant under Subdivision (2) and enforce compliance with the conditions of the grant, including enforcement by: - (A) withdrawing grant funds; or - (B) requiring reimbursement of grant funds by the entity.
+- (1) provide technical support to: - (A) assist counties in improving their systems for providing indigent defense services, including indigent defense support services systems; and - (B) promote compliance by counties with the requirements of state law relating to indigent defense; - (2) to assist a county in providing or improving the provision of indigent defense services in the county, distribute in the form of grants any funds appropriated for the purposes of this section to one or more of the following entities: - (A) the county; - (B) a law school's legal clinic or program that provides indigent defense services in the county; and - (C) a regional public defender that meets the requirements of Subsection (e) and provides indigent defense services in the county; and - (D) an entity described by Section 791.013 that provides to a county administrative services under an interlocal contract entered into for the